rampi/aws-lambda-serverless-cache/README.md

 ### Example:
 ![EnvVars](./envvars.png)

-Every time that a key is getting from cache, then their TTL is validated and key can be removed if TTL is fulfilled.
+Every time that a key is getting from cache their TTL is validated and key could be removed if TTL is fulfilled.

 <a name="ServerlessCacheManager"></a>